masoudit/affilio-wp/README.md

 # AFFILIO WP INTEGRAION
-## Affilio Integration Wordpress/Woocommerce PLugin
+## Affilio Integration WordPress/Woocommerce Plugin

-Affilio is a Affiliate marketing solution to promote and sell products, paying them a commission every time they sell something.
-Affilio-Wp-Integraion Plugin is designed for Wordpress woocommerce.
+Affilio is an Affiliate marketing solution to promote and sell products, paying them a commission every time they sell something.
+Affilio-Wp-Integraion Plugin is designed for WordPress Woocommerce e-commerce.

 ## Features

-- Auto sync your products, categoties, orders and users by Afiilio PLatform
+- Auto-sync your products, categories, orders, and users by the Afiilio PLatform
-- Handling all needing oprations of Affilio platform
+- Handling all needed oprations of the Affilio platform

 ## Installation

-Affilio-Wp-Integraion requires [wordress](https://wordpress.org/) v5+ and  [woocommerce](https://woocommerce.org/) v5+ to run.
+Affilio-Wp-Integration requires [wordress](https://wordpress.org/) v5+ and  [woocommerce](https://woocommerce.org/) v5+ to run.

 Install the dependencies and devDependencies and start the server.
-Install from your plugins.
+Install from your plugin.

 ## License